Univers – type specimen booklet, Cooper & Beatty, Tony Mann, c1963

-One of eight pages, showing each typeface in both text and display settings.
-Text sizes, from 7 to 13 point, are shown as both full alphabets and in paragraph form.
-The display sizes, 16 to 48 point, are shown in alphabetic form only.
-Monotype faces were primarily for setting text while large display and headlines were typically set on other systems.
+One of eight pages showcasing each typeface in both text and display settings.
+Text sizes (7 to 13 point) are shown both as full alphabets and in paragraph form, while display sizes (16 to 48 point) appear only in alphabetic form.
+Monotype faces were designed primarily for text, while large display and headline types were usually set on other systems.

-An 18-point showing of the eight Monotype Univers styles at Cooper & Beatty.
-The text used was written specifically for setting type specimens and clearly reflects that the company was now almost as well known for graphic design as for typesetting.
+An 18-point showing of the eight Monotype Univers styles then available at Cooper & Beatty.
+The accompanying text – written specifically for type specimens – reflects the company’s growing reputation, not only for typesetting, but also for graphic design.

-A detailed article about the design of the Univers family, with a photograph of type designer Adrian Frutiger.
-Also shown is his unique numbering system devised to replace the standard weight designations for typefaces, e.g. instead of Univers Bold Condensed, designers could simply ask for U67.
-Although the system is both logical and simple it was never really adopted by either art directors or designers.
+A detailed article about the Univers family, with a photograph of type designer Adrian Frutiger.
+It explains the unique numbering system he devised to replace conventional weight names – for example, Univers Bold Condensed became simply U67.
+Though the system was logical, it was never widely adopted by designers.

 Main image for this archive item.
 Click to enlarge the image.